SuminHan/suminhan.github.io/content/publication/han2023enhancing/index.md

 ---
-title: 'Enhancing Spatiotemporal Traffic Prediction through Urban Human Activity Analysis'
+title: '*Enhancing Spatiotemporal Traffic Prediction through Urban Human Activity Analysis'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here